-The Tennessee Department of Children's Services’ (DCS) in-home services practice needed to be strengthened.
-Prior focus had been on custodial cases.
+The Department of Children's Services is committed to children and families and is participating in this enhancement in an attempt to ensure they receive the most appropriate, quality, and effective services available.
 In Home Tennessee supports the effective engagement of families, providers, and community stakeholders in making available appropriate service interventions for children and their families so that child maltreatment and out-of-home care is reduced.

 How are regions keeping participants from all parts of the community involved?

-Everyone who is presently involved is asked to share information about In Home Tennessee with someone they know and invite that person to become a member of a workgroup or team.
+Everyone involved is asked to share information about In Home Tennessee with someone they know and invite that person to become a member of a workgroup or team.
 We encourage one-on-one communication to motivate and inspire people in the community to participate and believe that this initiative will change lives.
-There are service provider staff and community members who are taking leadership roles and are an inspiration to others.

 Who’s going to pay for this?

-DCS has a partnership with the Atlantic Coast Child Welfare Implementation Center (ACCWIC) to provide training, technical assistance and resources to support sound implementation of In Home Tennessee.
-This partnership began in 2009 and will continue through September 2013.
+DCS had a partnership with the Atlantic Coast Child Welfare Implementation Center (ACCWIC) to provide training, technical assistance and resources to support sound implementation of In Home Tennessee.
+This partnership began in 2009 and continued through September 2013.

-Unlike some other initiatives undertaken by DCS, this one is a collaboration with private providers and community stakeholders.
-Families, non-profit organizations, faith-based organizations, DCS, and for-profit service providers will have to work together to find ways to offer additional services and to provide better service delivery in order to meet the needs of families within the community.
-Some community groups have received grants and have included the In Home Tennessee initiative as part of their work.
-Private providers are involved in the service array assessment process and can see where the service gaps are.
-Hopefully, paid and non-paid providers will be willing to address those gaps by adding to their service options.
+This initiative hinges on collaboration with private providers and community stakeholders.
+Families, non-profit organizations, faith-based organizations, DCS, and other stakeholders must work together to find ways to offer additional and more quality services and to provide improved service delivery in order to meet the needs of families within communities.
+Some community groups have received grants and have included the In Home Tennessee initiative as part of their work, and some private providers have expanded their services in an effort to meet the service needs.

 How does this benefit me?